 What are the indications of Tobradex Eye Drops ?

-1. Reduce intraocular inflammation which occurs after ocular surgery, uveitis and ocular trauma.
+1. Reduce intraocular inflammation which occurs after ocular surgery such as cataract surgery, uveitis and ocular trauma.

 2. Can be used after refractive surgery in order to reduce inflammation.

 3. Can be used in patients with allergic conjunctivitis.

 4. Can be used to reduce redness and swelling in patients with corneal infection but only under caution.

 5. Can be used in patients who had chemical eye injuries but also under caution.